 - Please pick up your originals after we scan them.
 We do not store your documents.

-- If you don’t pick up your documents, we destroy paper copies after scanning them into pdf format.
+- If you don’t pick up your documents, we destroy paper copies after scanning them into PDF format and the 341 meeting.

 Kentucky Bankruptcy Required Document Checklist